aayushkumarmishra/Send-Email/README.md

-# Send-Email
+Send Emails from CSV File
+Emails.csv : - Here CSV file Contain List Of Emails Credentials.txt : -Contain information about Yoour Email 1.Your Email Address
+2.Your Email Password
-Credentials.txt : -Contain information about Yoour Email Your Email Address Your Email Password CSV module :- As it is lightweight than Pandas.
+CSV module :- As it is lightweight than Pandas.
+© 2020 GitHub, Inc.